RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

     app.module.ts
     ```

-1. Import the NgbModule from @ng-bootstrap/ng-bootstrap and AngularfontAwesomeModule from angular-font-awesome
+1. Import the NgbModule from @ng-bootstrap/ng-bootstrap and FontAwesomeModule from @fortawesome/angular-fontawesome

     ```TypeScript
     import {NgbModule} from '@ng-bootstrap/ng-bootstrap';
     import { FontAwesomeModule } from '@fortawesome/angular-fontawesome';
     ```

-1. In the @NgModule imports section add NgbModule.forRoot() and AngularFontAwesomeModule
+1. In the @NgModule imports section add NgbModule.forRoot() and FontAwesomeModule

     ```TypeScript
     NgbModule.forRoot(),